Ever walked into a room and felt the words on the walls whispering back at you?

 5. Add Context (But Keep It Brief)

-When you share a quote, a one‑sentence backstory helps readers understand its weight Worth keeping that in mind..
+The moment you share a quote, a one‑sentence backstory helps readers understand its weight It's one of those things that adds up..

 Common Mistakes / What Most People Get Wrong